 Roberts prefers to work with more stable secondary and tertiary markets like used booksellers, flea market sellers, and those who sell factory seconds.
 To service them, Book Country keeps its 400,000-sq.-ft. warehouse stocked with 11 million–14 million books at any given time, representing around 45,000 titles.

-Rachel Greer, director of sales at Great Jones Books in Pennington, N.J., said that “for us, 2016 was a good year; sales grew by 3% [over 2015],” and that she anticipates another rise in sales in 2017.
+Rachel Geer, director of sales at Great Jones Books in Pennington, N.J., said that “for us, 2016 was a good year; sales grew by 3% [over 2015],” and that she anticipates another rise in sales in 2017.
 While she regards the return to print as a good thing, because publishers are treating remainder and bargain sales as a regular part of their business, she noted that print books never went away.
 The disappearance of many independent college stores—which have either closed or been taken over by corporations such as Barnes & Noble Education—and the cutting back on trade titles among those that remain have had a greater impact on her business.

 Great Jones has gone from primarily selling academic titles when it was founded 20 years ago to carrying books with a more general appeal in art and design, children’s, history, and literature.
 And the rise of indie trade bookstores hasn’t necessarily been a boon.
-“The renaissance of bricks-and-mortar bookstores mostly consists of the openings of smaller stores, where it is not a given that bargain books will even have a place,” Greer said.
+“The renaissance of bricks-and-mortar bookstores mostly consists of the openings of smaller stores, where it is not a given that bargain books will even have a place,” Geer said.

 Even though e-book sales have slowed, customers are still picky about which print books they want.
 “Nowadays,” said Albert Haug, president of U.S. Media Partners, which is headquartered in Centerport, N.Y., “the key accounts know exactly what they want and cherry-pick the very best titles.”
 His company, which relies on exclusive agreements with publishers such as Simon & Schuster and Houghton Mifflin Harcourt and nonexclusives with smaller houses to drive sales, has had to get creative.